 Digitization: Is it just about technology and millenials?

-To be honest, they annoy me Article as HR Management Digitization and Change in 6 Steps: Wake Up! by Ulrich Jänicke.
+To be honest, they annoy me Article who.
+HR Management Digitization and Change in 6 Steps: Wake Up! by Ulrich Jänicke.
 We speak of “HR management”, but only technical parameters are put in the foreground.
 The soft, human parameters of digitization, which are at least as important to me, remain completely irrelevant.

 The guideline is always what millennials would expect.
 The question arises, however, how much knowledge millennials actually have of what digitalization means for them in the long term.
 It is like entrusting a peaceful future to children who are used to using weapons from an early age.
 Older employees and their needs in terms of “digitization” are no longer addressed anyway, and they represent the majority.